-Use your small kitchen caddy to collect food waste each day and then transfer it in to your larger brown food waste bin to be collected.
+Use your small kitchen caddy to collect food waste each day and then transfer it into your larger brown food waste bin ready for collection.

-The delivery time for a kitchen caddy is currently 20 working days.
-Food waste collection is not available for residents with communal bins.
+The delivery time for a food waste bin or kitchen caddy is currently 20 working days.
+Food waste collection is not available for residents in flats with communal bins.

 Why recycle your food waste?

-By using a process called 'anaerobic digestion' we can turn food waste into renewable energy and a useful spoil conditioner.
+By using a process called 'anaerobic digestion' we can turn food waste into renewable energy and a useful soil conditioner.

-- Eastleigh's food waste will provide enough electricity to power 121 homes each year
+- Eastleigh's food waste will provide enough energy to power 185 homes each year

 - Each lorry load of food waste will generate enough energy to power your fridge for up to four years